 Vinyl composition tile.
-Vinyl composition tile (VCT) is a finished flooring material used primarily in commercial and institutional applications. ...
-In installation the floor tiles or sheet flooring are applied to a smooth, leveled sub-floor using a specially formulated vinyl adhesive or tile mastic that remains pliable.
+Vinyl composition tile (VCT) is a finished flooring material used primarily in commercial and institutional applications.
+In the installation, the floor tiles or sheet flooring are applied to a smooth, leveled sub-floor using a specially formulated vinyl adhesive or tile mastic that remains pliable.

-Floor tiles are cut into modular shapes such 12" x 12" squares or 12" x 24" rectangles.
-In installation the floor tiles or sheet flooring are applied to a smooth, leveled sub-floor using a specially formulated vinyl adhesive or tile mastic that remains pliable.
+Floor tiles are cut into modular shapes such as 12" x 12" squares or 12" x 24" rectangles.
+In the installation, the floor tiles or sheet flooring are applied to a smooth, leveled sub-floor using a specially formulated vinyl adhesive or tile mastic that remains pliable.

 Vinyl tiles have high resilience to abrasion and impact damage and can be repeatedly refinished with chemical strippers and mechanical buffing equipment.
 If properly installed, tiles can be easily removed and replaced when damaged.

 Tiles are available in a variety of colors from several major flooring manufacturers.
 Some manufacturers have created vinyl tiles that very closely resemble wood, stone, terrazzo, and concrete and hundreds of varying patterns.